hannobraun/playground/2025-08-02_language-design/README.md

 We have three identifiers here, all of which refer to functions.
 And all of those are intrinsic functions, that are built into the compiler.

-`1` and `2` simply return these respective values and put them on the stack. `+` then takes those two values from the stack, and puts their sum back on.
+`1` and `2` simply return these respective values and put them on the stack (all numbers are signed 32-bit integers). `+` then takes those two values from the stack, and puts their sum back on.

 Once this is finished, the stack contains the number `3`.
 Plus whatever was on there in the first place.

-This leaves a lot of questions unanswered.
-Like, what's actually the type of those numbers?
-What other number types are there?
-How does the compiler know what code to generate for `+`?

-Long-term (and that day, most like, will never come), the answer might be type inference and other magic.
-But for now, let's not worry about it and prioritize ease of implementation.

-There's just one number type, and which one that is, is implementation-defined.
-I guess that means relying on anything but positive numbers between 0 and 127 is undefined behavior then.

 ### Bindings